huaihsuanbusiness/ChatterBox/README.md

-This is my second app ChatterBox, it's an integrated instant message application, please watch the demo video (2m28s) : https://youtu.be/bGQ-4yoR7hA
+This is my second app ChatterBox, it's an integrated instant message application, Please watch the demo video (with backgroud music, 2m28s) : https://youtu.be/bGQ-4yoR7hA